How to Protect Your Greatest Asset

 You don’t need to go as far as France to unwind.
 If you did already take a real vacation this summer, brava.
 In that case, please forward this to blog post to a fellow entrepreneur who needs the same and help her make it a reality.
 If you didn’t, it’s not too late to schedule that yoga retreat or visit to your friends this fall.
 Make sure to take your email off your phone when you do!
 If you are not sure if you can afford to take time off, consider asking instead “how can I afford not to?”
 Going on vacation means you have the right systems in place so that not everything depends on you, and that you are taking care of your most valuable resource.
 Your sustained energy and ability to execute on your vision depends on it.
 What could be more important than that?

 P.S.
-If you are reading this and swearing to yourself that by next summer (or sooner) you will know how to delegate and have the right systems in place so you can take that vacation, consider joining Million Dollar Women Masterclass.
+If you are reading this and swearing to yourself that you will figure out how to delegate and have the right systems in place so you can take that vacation, consider joining Million Dollar Women Masterclass.
 I’ll show you how.
-Click here to set up a call with me and see if Masterclass is a good fit for you and your business.
+Starting in September my team and I will be offering free Accelerate Sessions to help you clarify if Masterclass is a good fit for you and your business.

 [i] “Fire” by Judy Brown